 Ask the server to place all hot plates in front of an adult to block your child from getting burned if the plate was under a heat lamp.

 The Great Escape:

 When it’s time to leave, your child is probably at their limit and may have a hard time waiting for the check if they think it’s time to leave.
 To expedite the process, I tend to ask for the check and boxes to be brought over once I get my meals so that I can pay for everything as soon as possible and leave if things take a turn for the worst.

 Quick Tip: Cash sometimes makes the payment process easier since you do not have to wait for your server to return with your credit card.

 Remember, going out to a restaurant is a skill that needs to be practiced.
 It may take a few trials and errors to find an ideal restaurant to take your family that has the right type of shell macaroni and cheese, a great atmosphere, or understanding servers that leads to an enjoyable experience for the whole family.

 Dr. Jen is a Licensed Clinical Psychologist, mother of 3, and a former waitress.
-If you’d like more support or help, please reach out!
+If you’d like more support or would like to learn more about child therapy in Bucks County, please reach out!
 We’d love to chat.
 Contact us today for help navigating difficult situations.